 What is Endometriosis?

 During menstruation the lining of the womb, the endometrial tissue becomes swollen then breaks down and sheds.
 Now imagine what it would be like if this endometrial tissue grew in places it shouldn’t?
-In women with endometriosis this tissue can be found between the uterine walls, on the outside of the womb, or even, on rare occasions, in the joints, brain or organs such as the lungs.
+In women with endometriosis this tissue can be found between the uterine walls, in the fallopian tubes, on the outside of the womb, or even, on rare occasions, in the joints, brain or other organs such as the lungs.
 When hormonal signals are sent to trigger menstruation all the endometrial tissue in the body becomes inflamed and can even shed each month.
 This can be incredibly painful, plus endometriosis or surrounding adhesions can create obstructions within the body.